JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 [Al-Mohy, Awad H. and Higham, Nicholas J. (2009) _Computing the Fréchet Derivative of the Matrix Exponential, with an application to Condition Number Estimation_.
 SIAM Journal On Matrix Analysis and Applications., 30 (4). pp. 1639-1657.
 ISSN 1095-7162](http://eprints.maths.manchester.ac.uk/1218/), published a method for this.
 It is pretty complex and very cool.
-To quote it's abstract (emphasis mine):
+To quote its abstract (emphasis mine):

 > The algorithm is derived from the scaling and squaring method by differentiating the Padé approximants and the squaring recurrence, **re-using quantities computed during the evaluation of the Padé approximant**, and intertwining the recurrences in the squaring phase.